Roihn/roihn.github.io/Run Peng's Homepage.md

 - Evaluated **hyperparameter optimization** techniques in deep Reinforcement Learning (among grid, random and Bayesian search).

-- Tested the codes on three different systems of server: **SLURM, PBS, and OAR**; Skilled in remote environment setting and online code testing.
+- Tested the codes on three different systems of server: SLURM, PBS, and OAR; Skilled in remote environment setting and online code testing.

 #### **Application of Drone Delivery in Logistics of Medicine**